enriko-riba/OpenRender/README.md

 layout (location = 2) in vec3 aColor;
 layout (location = 3) in vec2 aTexCoord;
 ```
-Make sure that your shader program uses the same attribute locations.
+If using custom shaders with built-in geometry and buffers, make sure that your program uses the same attribute locations.

 ### Uniforms
 ```